enlipan/enlipan.github.io/_posts/2016-08-30-rxjava-intro.md

 > RxJava provides Observables and Observers.
 Observables can send out values.
 Observers, watch Observables by subscribing to them.
 Observers are notified when an Observable emits a value, when the Observable says an error has occurred.
 They are also notified when the	Observable sends the information that it no longer has any values to emit.

+####  RxJava 优势

+> A simple operation of transforming or filtering the information from the database would require new interfaces and restructuring code in order to respect the implemented architecture.
+With RxJava this is a lot easier, by simply creating an Observable which retrieves all the information and then you can use any of these methods to filter and retrieve only the information you want.

 #### Observable Create

 *  Observable.just()